-Updated On 6 March, 2023
+Updated On 21 July, 2023

 Decode Black Box, Grey Box and White Box in PenTesting

-- Black Box testing for an attackers’ view to cover a broader scope
+- Black box testing for an attacker’s view to cover a broader scope.

-- Grey Box testing for an insider view with minimal access
+- Grey box testing for an insider view with minimal access.

-- White Box testing for a much deeper inside view
+- White box testing for a much deeper inside view.

 Black Box Penetration Test

-White Box Penetration Test (All details & credentials are available to PenTesters)
+White Box Penetration Test

 Gray Box Penetration Test

-Gray box penetration testing allows for an “inside and out” Penetration Testing approach, giving the PenTesters the opportunity to test every side of an application.
-In many cases, PenTesters are given login credentials to either a network or application to test the access privileges between distinct levels of users within an asset.
+Gray box penetration testing allows for an “inside and out” approach, allowing the pentesters to test every side of an application.
+In many cases, pentesters are given login credentials to either a network or application to test the access privileges between distinct levels of users within an asset.